 This is my salvation story.
 I am immensely grateful God set me free from the lies I believed about Him, the faith and eternal life.
 I grew up believing the lie that I was saved simply because I believed in God.
 I didn’t know that I was supposed to have an intimate relationship with Him, nor did I realize it was even an option.

 Believing in God is good, but not enough–we have to make Him our Lord, the central part of our lives in a relationship with Him.
 The Bible says even the demons believe (James 2:19), but we know that these enemies of God will end up in the Lake of Fire.

 Because I didn’t have a personal relationship with Jesus, I would have been destined for an eternity apart from Him.
 I would be without the love and goodness I longed for if I had not been set free from these lies.

-It is in believing with our hearts and confessing with our mouths that God Jesus rose from the dead that we are saved (Romans 10:9-10).
-Furthermore, it is in personally knowing Father God and Jesus that we have eternal life (John 17:3); Jesus also infers in Matthew 7:21 that only those who do His will (or in other words, make Him Lord of their lives), will enter the Kingdom of Heaven.
+It is in believing with our hearts and confessing with our mouths that Jesus rose from the dead that we are saved (Romans 10:9-10).
+Coupled with this, it is entering into a personal relationship with Father God and Jesus that we have eternal life (John 17:3).
+Jesus even says in Matthew 7:21 that only those who do His will (or in other words, make Him Lord of their lives) will enter the Kingdom of Heaven.

-That summer I was contacted by a college student who received my name in her search for a flute instructor.
-Soon after we began lessons, she invited me to play flute with a church orchestra for a Christmas program.
-Little did I know that God would use her to orchestrate the very divine appointment that brought me to truly give my life to Christ.
+That summer a student at my alma mater contacted me to give her flute lessons.
+Soon after we began, she invited me to play flute with a church orchestra for a Christmas program.
+Little did I know that God would use her to set up the divine appointment that brought me to Christ.